wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/how-does-matrix-work-part-1.md

 \end{array}
 $$

-That seems like it needs to be corrected since we started from the point with coordinate (0, 1, 0), and after transformation, we have the coordinates (-1, 0, 0) instead of (1, 0, 0).
-So if we want the coordinates (1, 0, 0), \(R_{01}\) should be 1 (and not -1).
+That needs to be corrected since we started from the point with coordinate (0, 1, 0), and after transformation, we have the coordinates (-1, 0, 0) instead of (1, 0, 0).
+So if we want the coordinates (1, 0, 0), \(R_{10}\) should be 1 (and not -1).
 So, in that case, we would get for R:

 $$
 R_z=